Optimal Control of the Operating Regime of a Single Electron Double Quantum Dot: Model

 \section{Model}

-The physical system consists of a gate-defined DQD in silicon, tuned to the single electron regime (Fig. \ref{fig:model}), as described in Benito \textit{et. al}~\cite{Benito2017}.
+The physical system consists of a gate-defined DQD in silicon (Fig. \ref{fig:model}), tuned to the single electron regime, as described in Benito \textit{et. al}~\cite{Benito2017}.
 The device is subjected to a strong homogeneous longitudinal magnetic field $B_z$, and a weak transverse magnetic field gradient $B_x$.
 Gate voltages directly control the tunnel coupling $t_c$ between the left and right dot as well as the energy detuning $\epsilon$ between the two dots.
 The DQD system Hamiltonian can be written as

 where $\tau_\alpha$ are the Pauli matrices for the charge degree of freedom, in the left-right basis, and $\sigma_\alpha$ are the Pauli matrices for the spin degree of freedom.
 The valley degree of freedom is neglected here, as recent measurements on similar devices have shown sufficiently large valley splittings~\cite{Chen2021}.
-The eigenstates of this four level Hamiltonian form the computational basis and are written as~\citep{Benito2017}
+The eigenstates of this four level Hamiltonian are written as~\citep{Benito2017}